DeepRegNet/DeepReg/tutorials/registration.md

 - Demos are available for example applications [link to demo overview](./demo.md)

 - Experiments often require random-split or cross-validation.
-This is likely to be supported in a future release.
-There are some [workaround](/experiment.md) using the exisiting folder-based data loaders for these.
+This is supported by using multiple folders in train and val datasets.
+See [How to perform an experiment such as random-split and cross-validation](/experiment.md) for more details.

 - Other advanced uses include [add a new loss](./add_loss.md) and [add a new network](./add_network.md)